ula1990/Sweet-Dreams/README.md

 # Sweet-Dreams
-Application which can provide for you amazing expirience with the different HD Sounds
+Application which can provide for you amazing experience with the different HD Sounds

 <br></br>
 ![Screenshot](Sweet_Dreams.jpg)